Resonant neutrino self-interactions and the $H_0$ tension: Cosmological results

 When using the whole data pool the results on $g_\nu$ become more intriguing.
-For the intermediate masses of 1 and 10 eV, the data prefer a non-zero interaction with a significance larger than $2\sigma$.
+For the intermediate masses of 1 and 10 eV, the data prefer a nonzero interaction with a significance larger than $2\sigma$.
 Considering this, we explored more masses in the neighborhood given by $m_\varphi=$\{$0.5$ eV, $5$ eV, $50$ eV\} (for a full discussion on these points see Appendix \ref{appendix} and table \ref{tab:limits2} therein).
-In Fig. \ref{fig:gnu_vs_mass} we show the estimations of $g_\nu$, the range where we have at least a 2.3$\sigma$ preference for non-zero values is $0.5$ eV $\leq m_{\varphi}\leq 10$ eV.
-Specifically, the statistical preference for nonnull values are $3.90\sigma$ ($m_{\varphi}=0.5\rm{eV}$), $3.54\sigma$ ($m_{\varphi}=1\rm{eV}$), $2.31\sigma$ ($m_{\varphi}=5\rm{eV}$), and $2.70\sigma$ ($m_{\varphi}=10\rm{eV}$).
+In Fig. \ref{fig:gnu_vs_mass}, we show the estimations of $g_\nu$, the range where we have at least a 2.3$\sigma$ preference for nonzero values is $0.5$ eV $\leq m_{\varphi}\leq 10$ eV.
+Specifically, the statistical preference for nonnull values are $3.90\sigma$ ($m_{\varphi}=0.5\rm{eV}$), $3.54\sigma$ ($m_{\varphi}=1\rm{eV}$), $2.31\sigma$ ($m_{\varphi}=5\rm{eV}$), and $2.70\sigma$ ($m_{\varphi}=10\rm{eV}$) respectively.
+Here, it is important to state that this result is obtained with cosmological data that are still in tension, although the $\chi^2_{\rm min}$ is almost identical for RNSI (with $H_0$ included) and $\Lambda$CDM (Planck+BAO only).
 These measurements expand around $7.6 \times10^{-14}\lesssim g_\nu \lesssim 37 \times 10^{-14}$, and would be difficult to test with experimental neutrino probes.
 However, we argue that in astrophysical and cosmological setups the task becomes easier, as in recent years, many phenomenological ideas have led to new bounds.
 For instance, a strong bound close to ours was found for a Majoron-like model\footnote{In these kind of models, the neutrino mass typically comes from a seesaw mechanism (see for example \cite{Chikashige1980,Gelmini1981}).} where the smallness of the coupling is naturally achieved \cite{Escudero2020_CMB_search}.
-New neutrino mass models should consider our results.
+New neutrino UV complete models should consider our results \cite{Berbig2020,He_2020,Lyu2021}.

 Moreover, we discuss our constraints on the sum of neutrino masses.
 Overall the neutrino mass bounds are similar to the standard neutrino model.
 Except in one case, with $m_\varphi=100$ eV, using the complete dataset the neutrino mass bound becomes more restrictive $\sum m_\nu<0.09$ eV, which slightly overlaps with the minimum sum expected in the inverted hierarchy $\sum m_{\nu}^{\rm IH}>0.0986 \pm 0.00085$ eV \cite{Loureiro2019} (For more details and constraints on other cosmological parameters, see appendix \ref{appendix}).